The National Videogame Museum

 Sheffield's strong game heritage is also celebrated in the Museum, hosting games from the city and surrounding Yorkshire areas.
 Favourites include Sumo Digital’s Sonic and Sega All Stars Racing, Gremlin Graphics’ Zool and Team 17’s Worms.

-Alongside weekly openings throughout the year, the Museum is open every day during the school holidays, where visitors can enjoy additional drop-in workshops developed by the NVM’s award winning Learning Team.
+Our Museum is open Thursday - Sunday each week, with extended opening hours during the school holidays.
+Open every day during the school holidays, our award-winning learning team run additional drop-in workshops at no extra cost.
 From designing a videogame character to programming a mini-robot, the activities are both fun and varied!

-The National Videogame Museum also welcomes school trips that include optional STEAM based activities and workshops, while birthday parties and private hires are also popular events available for bookings.
+The National Videogame Museum also welcomes school trips that include optional STEAM workshops which align to national curriculums.Birthday parties and private hires are also popular events available for bookings.

 The NVM has step-free access and is all on one floor, making it accessible for all wheelchair users, while ear defenders are also available on request for visitors with audio sensitivities.